 The Class of 1940 established an endowment fund in memory of their classmate.
 In 1978 the fund was supplemented by a generous bequest from the Estate of Pauline H. Lane in memory of her son.
 This annual prize is awarded to the student who has achieved the highest mark in Administrative Law.
-Application Type: Automatic Consideration - No Application Required

-The Law Class of 1995 established the bursary.
 Eligibility: Awarded to full-time undergraduate law students who demonstrate financial need.
-Application Type: See dal.ca/law/bursaries for more information Application Deadline: mid-October